justdockit/justdockit-laravel/README.md

 5) Edit docker environment variables.
 If ports 80 and 3306 are already being used on your machine you probably want to change the ports the containers forward to.
-A .env file is provider with the following variables:
+A .env file is provided with the following variables:

 dockit/.env
 ```